Reconstruction of New Orleans: Repopulation

 Repopulating the city has been steady but gradual, with neither the rapid return of most evacuees hoped for by some optimists nor the long term "ghost town" desertion of the city feared by some pessimists.
 In early 2006, the RAND Corporation estimated that, even in 2008, the city's population would only be little more than half what it was before the storm hit; however by July 2007 the city's population was estimated at about two-thirds (or close to 300,000 residents) of that before the disaster.

-Even in 2009, many homes and homeowners were still devastated.
-Some organizations, like the statewide Louisiana Disaster Relief Foundation or the neighborhood-based United Saints Recovery Project, are still working to provide support to homeowners in rebuilding their homes.

-The areas with little or no flooding were the first to be officially reopened, have utilities restored, and a sizable portion of residents and businesses return.

 Flooded-out areas presented more problems.
 The city had no comprehensive plan for what to do about flooded areas.
 Thousands of property owners have been gutting and repairing their property, some in the lowest lying areas of town.
 Contractors and workers from out-of-state and other countries came in great numbers doing demolition and reconstruction work, some filling hotels and rental property, others living in trailers and tent cities set up in city parks and parking lots.
 Sportscaster Mike Tirico incorrectly generalized on Monday Night Football in September 2006, some areas, like the Lower Ninth Ward and Gentilly, still looked as badly damaged as the day the storm passed through.
 However, in each of those neighborhoods thousands of truckloads of debris were removed, hundreds of unsalvageable houses demolished, and work on gutting and repairs has been constant since the city has reopened.

-Hundreds, if not thousands, of New Orleanians lived in the largely intact upper stories of their homes while the flood damaged downstairs got repaired, often being stripped to the wall studs in the process.
+While the evacuation prior to Katrina using contraflow lane reversal was the most successful rapid evacuation of a major city in the history of the United States, too little attention was paid to those with a car, credit cards, road experience and/or family out of town.
+Mainly due to their poverty, these residents lacked the resources to relocate somewhere else, or even the resources to evacuate the city.
+Therefore there was a great inequity in who was able to evacuate the city and who was forced to stay.

 The U.S. Army Corps of Engineers set up the "Blue Roof Program" of putting blue tarps over damaged roofs.
 The tarps kept out rain until more permanent roof repairs could be made.
 Thousands of blue tarps were seen throughout the city; however, a number of official restrictions meant some residents were unable to benefit from this recovery program.
 Likewise, a number of subcontractors paid by the Corps only did "easy" low-pitch one-story roofs, choosing not to return to do more difficult roofs.
 Some New Orleanians lived for months in homes with sizable holes in their roofs.
 Among the popular handouts at Red Cross relief stations were 5-gallon buckets, many put to use as rain catchers.
 Six months after the storm, many of the hastily placed blue roof tarps were in tatters, leaving those homes vulnerable again.
 Many people did not succeed in getting permanent roof repairs from such reasons as long waiting lists for reliable contractors and waits for insurance payment.